LeetLLM

 Register a Candidate Without Moving Production

 Training completion is evidence, not permission to change live behavior.
 Start by freezing the whole release tuple.
-The candidate records both its previous release and its promotion policy, so a reviewer can replay the rollback target and gate thresholds before any traffic moves.
+The candidate names its previous release, artifact package, and promotion-policy version.
+The policy registry owns the immutable thresholds, so a candidate can't loosen its own gate.
+Fingerprints bind each evaluation to those exact objects before any traffic moves.

 01-register-release-registry.py